 Before you go to the store, you need to calculate how much you will need.
 This comes down to square footage.
 If you don’t know how to calculate square footage, check out this post from Four Generations One Roof.
 Jessica breaks it all down for you!
 It’s also a great idea to bring a piece of the countertop with you if you have a scrap piece.

-We had a romantic Friday night date night at the tile shop.
-We took our piece of butcher block and began placing tiles up against it.
+We had a romantic Friday night date night at the Floor and Decor.
+We took our piece of scrap butcher block and began placing tiles up against it.

 We continued to browse the aisles, trying out each and every backsplash that called our names.